 [3 MIN READ]

-Two recent studies — both based out of Germany and published in JAMA Cardiology — reported that patients with COVID-19 showed evidence of heart involvement.
+Two studies — both based out of Germany and published in JAMA Cardiology — reported that patients with COVID-19 showed evidence of heart involvement.
 One study found heart changes in three-quarters of the COVID-19 patients they tested, including those who were otherwise healthy.

 While more research is needed, scientists are starting to dig deeper into the long-term impact of COVID-19 on the body.
 Read on to learn more about these new studies and what you should know if you're recovering from COVID-19.